-What if you kept just enough in your checking account to manage your month to month expenses, while your longer-term reserves were compounding safely inside of IUL?
+What if you kept just enough in your checking account to manage a few months’ expenses, while your longer-term reserves were compounding safely inside of IUL?

-The major banks know that properly-structured life insurance is the only way to simultaneously keep money liquid while growing it without taxes or market risk.
+The major banks know that properly structured life insurance is the only way to simultaneously keep money liquid while growing at favorable rates without taxes or market risk.

-Click here to watch a 6-minute video on how to take this big institutional thinking down to the personal and small business level.
+Click here to watch a 6-minute video on how to take this big institutional thinking down to the personal and small business levels.

 Imagine the positive impact on your retirement if you had all your assets working for you all the time, even your safe and liquid cash… or cash value rather.
-You would be well-positioned to capitalize on timely opportunities whenever the sky does start falling again, without the lost opportunity cost while you wait.
+You would be well-positioned to utilize all of IUL’s retirement benefits without having the lost opportunity cost along the way.

-Most people overlook the unique utility that Indexed Universal Life can provide to clients wanting to maximize their net-spendable income throughout retirement.
-IUL’s rare growth methodology and favorable tax treatment makes it the ideal complement to a diversified portfolio of retirement assets.
+Most people overlook the unique utility that an IUL retirement policy can provide to clients wanting to maximize their net-spendable income throughout retirement.
+IUL’s rare growth methodology and favorable tax treatment make it the ideal complement to a diversified portfolio of retirement assets.

-Click here or the raw link below to explore the most comprehensive article ever written on exactly how Indexed Universal Life works as well as an in-depth examination of IUL’s pros and cons.
+Click here to explore the most comprehensive article written on exactly how Indexed Universal Life works as well as an in-depth examination of IUL’s pros and cons.